kulcsarrudolf/pasztor.at/content/blog/2018-11-29-fundamentals-vlans.md

 ---
+slug: fundamentals-vlans
+authors:
+- janos
 categories: blog
 date: "2018-11-29T00:00:00Z"
 publishDate: "2018-11-29T00:00:00Z"
 summary: How do you run multiple networks over the same physical network?
 How do virtual LANs work?
-fbimage: posts/vlans-explained.png
+images:
-googleimage: posts/vlans-explained.png
+- posts/vlans-explained.png
 preview: posts/vlans-explained.jpg
 tags:
-- Development
 - DevOps
-- Theory
+- Networks
 title: 'Fundamentals: VLANs explained'
-twitter_card: summary_large_image
-twitterimage: posts/vlans-explained.png
 ---

 In our [previous article](/blog/fundamentals-ethernet-explained) we've talked about how Ethernet works.
 Ethernet is the